 Image: SafeWise

-Abortions are currently illegal in 13 states and severely restricted in six other states.
+Abortions are currently illegal in 13 states, unprotected in five, and severely restricted in 12 other states.
 More than 200 women faced pregnancy-related criminal charges just one year after Roe v.
 Wade was overturned.
 Now, three years later, women are being arrested for traveling to different states to obtain an abortion, women are dying from non-viable pregnancies, and women are being arrested for miscarriages (something that happens in 10% to 20% of known pregnancies).

 So, if you are a woman (or someone with a uterus), you need to be aware of how to best protect yourself.
 SafeWise consulted with women's health experts to help you better navigate the legalities of healthcare in the U.S.